open-telemetry/build-tools/semantic-conventions/syntax.md

 - `value`, string, int, or boolean; value of the enum entry.
 - `brief`, optional string, brief description of the enum entry value.
 It defaults to the value of `id`.
 - `note`, optional string, longer description.
 It defaults to an empty string.
+- `stability`, optional stability level, default to `experimental`.
+Attributes marked as experimental cannot have stable memvers.

 ### Constraints